 On the basis of this assessment of the fisheries and following peer review, the Assessment Team recommends that the fisheries be certified.
-Following this Recommendation of the assessment team, and review by stakeholders and peer-reviewers, a determination is hereby made by MRAG Americas certify this fishery by way of scope extension to the VA-Delta Western Kamchatka salmon fishery.
-Note this is a determination and not a final certification decision.
+Following this Recommendation of the assessment team, review by stakeholders and peer-reviewers, and the completion of the objection period without objection, MRAG Americas has decided to certify this fishery as sustainable against the Marine Stewardshiop Council Fishery Standard.